|Manufacturer||Sun Pharma, India|

-You should inform your doctor in advance before taking Galantamine anti convulsant medication (Razadyne, Galamer) if you have any of these conditions: heart disease, a heart rhythm disorder, urination problems, stomach ulcers or bleeding, a seizure disorder, asthma, kidney disease, or liver disease.
+Inform your doctor if you have any of these conditions: heart disease, a heart rhythm disorder, urination problems, stomach ulcers or bleeding, a seizure disorder, asthma, kidney disease, or liver disease.

 Immediately stop using Galantamine medication and seek medical attention if you experience chest pain, low heart rate, bloody stools, coughing up blood, reduced urination, weakness, confusion, extreme thirst, or hot or dry skin.

 There are several drugs which can interact with Galantamine.
-Notify your doctor about all medications and related products (OTC vitamin pill, herbal products and others) which you may be using prior to taking this medication.
-If you are scheduled for a surgery, you may be required to suspend taking Galantamine for a short period.
-Let your surgeon know well in advance that you are taking this medication.
-If you have stopped taking this medication and want to start again after sometime, ensure that you consult your doctor first as you may require a lower dose initially.
+Notify your doctor about all medications and related products (OTC vitamin pills, herbal products and others) that you may be using before taking this medication.
+If you are scheduled for surgery, you may be required to suspend taking Galantamine for a short period.

 Galantamine may impact your thinking capabilities and reflexes.
-So take extra care while indulging in activities that require a high degree of mental awareness and thinking such as driving.
-Galantamine may impact your thinking capabilities and reflexes.
-So take extra care while indulging in activities that require a high degree of mental awareness and thinking such as driving.
+So take extra care while indulging in activities that require a high degree of mental awareness and thinking, such as driving.
+Galantamine is an FDA pregnancy category B drug, but it is always best to inform your doctor if you are pregnant or a breastfeeding mom.

 Interaction with other drugs